tomdwp/appium-mobile-test-with-py/TESTPLAN.md

 ## Test Performing Search on Google.com Website
 * search for a specific text string, verify initial result is link to specific website
+* TO DO: potentially, extend test to pull test data from file

 ## Test of AOL Mail App
 * log in to user account
 * test composing and sending email
 * test receiving email